Until the arrival of the eagerly-anticipated G8, the Grand Prix takes top billing as Pontiac's largest and most sophisticated

-Dodge Charger, the V8-powered Grand Prix has held its ground, demonstrating the ability to compete both in the horsepower arena and on the track.
-The V6-powered models also stack up well when compared to rivals from Nissan, Volkswagen and Mazda.
-Still, with a growing number of enthusiasts returning to rear-wheel drive, the front-wheel-drive Grand Prix has its fair share of vocal detractors.
-Few, however, can complain about the car's impressive fuel economy, even when equipped with the optional 303-horsepower V8 engine, or the noteworthy list of available features, such as the GTP's standard Head-Up Display.
+Dodge Charger, the V8-powered Grand Prix has held its ground, and the V6-powered models also stack up well when compared to rivals from Nissan, Volkswagen and Mazda.
+With a growing number of enthusiasts returning to rear-wheel-drive, the front-wheel-drive Grand Prix has its fair share of vocal detractors, but few, however, can complain about the car's impressive fuel economy, even when equipped with the optional 303-horsepower V8 engine, or the noteworthy list of available features, such as the GXP's standard Head-Up Display.

 Never want to get rid of it

 I own this car - My approximate mileage is 190,000

 Cons: "interior is nothing speacial but has a nice feel"